deepesh611/Home-Server/README.md

 ## How to Use This Repository? 🤔

 This repository is structured into multiple folders, each covering a specific aspect of the server setup.
-Follow these steps:

-1. Navigate to the relevant folder for detailed instructions.
+Follow these steps.
+Navigate to the relevant folder for detailed instructions.

 ---